naninovel/docs/docs/guide/user-interface.md

 UI customization feature allows to add a custom UI and modify or completely replace any of the built-in UI elements, like title menu, settings menu, printer backlog, etc.

-Be aware, that text printers and choice handlers are implemented via actors interface and are customized in a different way; see the corresponding documentation ([text printers](/guide/text-printers.md), [choice handlers](/guide/choices.md)) for more info.
+Be aware, that text printers and choice handlers are implemented via actors interface and are customized in a different way; see the corresponding documentation ([text printers](/guide/text-printers), [choice handlers](/guide/choices)) for more info.

-::: warn
+::: warning
 Before attempting to create custom UIs or modify existing ones first make sure you're familiar with [Unity's UI system](https://docs.unity3d.com/Packages/com.unity.ugui@latest) (uGUI).
 While there are video tutorials and example projects for UI customization available below, please be aware that we won't be able to provide any additional guidance or support for Unity's built-in tools; consult the [support page](/support/#unity-support) for more information.
 :::